 Once you have selected a site, you must develop a learning agreement that specifies the objectives, activities, supervision, and daily responsibilities for your internship.
-This form is required by the College and must be signed in order for you to receive credit in the course.
-A copy of the form is available on the internships page of the HPM web site.
 The prompt completion of your learning agreement is a crucial element of a successful placement, for it specifies the goals, responsibilities, and tasks for all parties in the internship.
-Your learning agreement must be completed within the time period specified by your instructor or you will receive a failing midterm grade for HPM 450.
+Your learning agreement must be completed within the time period specified by your instructor, or you will receive a failing midterm grade for HPM 450.
 To be complete, the form must be signed by you, your agency/organizational preceptor, and your faculty member.
 You cannot receive credit for HPM 450 without a signed learning agreement; this should be your first official task with your supervisor, for without it, you are embarking on a journey with no roadmap.

 You must complete 120 hours of work at your field experience site to earn credit for HPM 450.
-Timesheets will be submitted through a Google Form each week.
-At the end of the semester, your field experience suggests must certify that you have completed the required number of hours.
+Timesheets will be submitted each week.
+At the end of the semester, your field experience supervisor must certify that you have completed the required number of hours.
 Past experience suggests that one of the principal reasons for formalizing your placement before the semester begins is that students who begin work at their placement during the first two weeks of the semester can reduce the number of hours they must work per week.
-For example, a student who began his/her placement during the first week over a 14 week period to complete their requirements, while a student who did not begin work until the third week of the semester would need to work 10.9 hours per week to do so.
-Starting the field experience earlier affords students greater flexibility, and places a more manageable burden on overbooked student schedules.
+For example, a student who began his/her placement during the first week of the semester would have to work an average of 8.6 hours a week over a 14-week period to complete their requirements, while a student who did not begin work until the third week of the semester would need to work 10.9 hours per week to do so.
+Starting the field experience earlier affords students greater flexibility and places a more manageable burden on overbooked student schedules.

 Students may only enroll in HPM 450 once.
 Any student who fails to complete his/her field experience due to violations of academic integrity or who fails to follow the expectations for student behavior outlined in the HPM Field Experience Handbook will not be allowed to retake HPM 450.
-As interns, students represent not only themselves, but the HPM department and faculty, as well as Providence College.
+As interns, students represent not only themselves, but also the HPM department and faculty, as well as Providence College.
 Unprofessional behavior during an internship will result in an F in HPM 450, a conversation with the Dean of Undergraduate Studies, and removal from the major.

-Beginning in the 2017-18 academic year, registration for HPM 450, the department's required Field Experience seminar, will be managed via a random assignment process.
-All HPM seniors will be registered for field experience based on the last number of their Banner ID.
-Students with odd numbers will be preregistered in HPM 450 during the Fall semester, while even-numbered students will be enrolled during the Spring term.
+Registration for HPM 450, the department's required Field Experience seminar, is managed via a random assignment process.
 Exceptions to this policy will be made upon written request to the department chair for students who provide documented evidence of hardship (e.g., double majors, participation in college-sponsored intercollegiate athletic programs, off-campus work responsibilities).